The Asymptotic Behavior of Attention in Transformers: Dynamics of transformers

-The outputs from all attention heads are added after being multiplied by certain weight matrices $W_\eta\in\mathcal{M}_{(n+1)\times w}(\mathbb{R})$, $1\leq\eta\leq\ell$.
+The outputs from all attention heads are added after being multiplied by certain weight matrices \mbox{$W_\eta\in\mathcal{M}_{(n+1)\times w}(\mathbb{R})$}, $1\leq\eta\leq\ell$.
 Then, the resulting sum is added to the input of the layer $\bx(k)$, using what is often called a \emph{skip connection}.
 Lastly, a normalization function is applied to ensure that the output is bounded.
-In this work, we consider functions that normalize each token of the transformer separately, which is known as \emph{layer normalization} and was first proposed in \cite{BaKiHi2016} as opposed to \emph{batch normalization}, which consists of normalizing the distribution of the summed inputs.
-Hence, the normalization function is of the form:
+In this work, we consider functions that normalize each token of the transformer separately, which is known as \emph{layer normalization} and was first proposed in~\cite{BaKiHi2016}.
+Hence, the normalization function $\mathbf N:\mathcal{M}_{(n+1)\times\ell}(\mathbb{R})\to \mathcal{M}_{(n+1)\times\ell}(\mathbb{R})$ is of the form:

 for some $N:\mathbb R^{n+1}\to\mathbb R^{n+1}$.
-As mentioned before, our simplified model does not have a feedforward layer.
-Therefore, the output of the $k$-th layer is given by:

-Similarly to \cite{GeLePoRi2024a}, in the following we consider the normalization function $N=\pi_W$ given in \eqref{eq:piW}, which projects each token to the ellipsoid $\mathcal E_W^n $.
-In practice, this projection has been used explicitly in some models such as \cite{jiang2023mistral}.
+Similarly to~\cite{GeLePoRi2024a}, in the following we consider the normalization function $N=\pi_W$ introduced in \cref{subsec:confspace}, which projects each token to the ellipsoid $\mathcal E_W^n $.
+In practice, this projection has been explicitly used in some models such as~\cite{jiang2023mistral}.
 For clarity, we utilize the symbol $\by=(\y_1,\hdots,\y_\ell)$ for the tokens evolving on the ellipsoid (after this explicit choice of normalization).
-The previous discrete-time dynamical system thus reads:
+The resulting discrete-time dynamical system reads: